devmegan/korcbd/README.md

 <img src="README/assets/img/home-intro-text.jpg" style="margin: 0; width: 75%">

 - The text below the carousel dispalys the companies logo, name and tag line.
 - Below this, a banner displays words related to the company which automatically fade in.
+The JavaScript used to make this text animated can be found inside the extrajs block at the bottom of the index.html template.

 ### Icon Links